 Recognising the significance of this issue, the European Parliament states how "ethical considerations must also be a critical component of any policy on Al".
-127 Understanding human context poses significant а challenge for Al, impeding its capacity interpret complex situations.
-The accurately ΑI, absence of genuine empathy in characterised bv lack of true а further of understanding human emotions.
-This limitation complicates matters. becomes particularly apparent when attempting teach sensitive topics such as the Holocaust.
-Moreover, the dependency of Al on data quality and reliability gives rise to concerns, as inaccurate biased data can markedly affect trustworthiness of Al outcomes.
-Melissa Flemming, UN Secretary for Global communication, during a UN Security Council Arriareiterated Formula meeting how Al may pose a threat to human rights by scrutinising multimedia content, "images such and videos vulnerable groups such as women, children and politicians".
-128 She also emphasises how content that is antisemitic, Islamophobic, racist and xenophobic could be charged by Al used to further polarise and demonise the other including through Al manipulated images."129 She highlights the escalating issue of Generative Al over time, stating how "large volumes of convincing disinformation from texts to audios to videos can be created at large scale at a low cost with minimum human intervention."
-This complicates the verification of situation accuracy of the information spread.
-GAI also leaves very "few fingerprints, which means it is difficult for experts and ordinary people to know if the content is real, or Al generated."131 Addressing these challenges requires ongoing efforts in research, development, and ethical considerations to ensure that Al systems evolve to meet higher standards of accuracy, fairness, and societal impact.
+126 Understanding the human context poses a significant challenge for Al, impeding its capacity to accurately interpret complex situations.
+The absence of genuine empathy in Al, characterised by a lack of true understanding of human emotions, further complicates matters.
+This limitation becomes particularly apparent when attempting to teach sensitive topics such as the Holocaust.
+Moreover, the dependency of Al on data quality and reliability gives rise to concerns, as inaccurate or biased data can markedly affect the trustworthiness of Al outcomes.
+Melissa Flemming, UN Secretary for Global communication, reiterated during a UN Security Council Arria-Formula meeting how Al may pose a threat to human rights by scrutinising multimedia content, such as "images and videos to attack vulnerable groups such as women, children and politicians".
+127 She also emphasises how "hateful content that is antisemitic, Islamophobic, racist and xenophobic could be charged by Al used to further polarise and demonise the other including through Al manipulated images."128 She highlights the escalating issue of Generative Al over time, stating how "large volumes of convincing disinformation from texts to audios to videos can be created at large scale at a low cost with minimum human intervention."
+This situation complicates the verification of the accuracy of the information spread.
+GAI also leaves very "few fingerprints, which means it is difficult for experts and ordinary people to know if the content is real, or Al generated."
+Addressing these challenges requires ongoing efforts in research, development, and ethical considerations to ensure that AI systems evolve to meet higher standards of accuracy, fairness, and societal impact.

-Generative Al may still spread misinformation or inaccuracies, distorting the factual depiction of historical events.
-In 2023, an incident involving 'Bard' 132 occurred when it was asked to talk about the Holocaust.
+Generative AI may still spread misinformation or inaccuracies, distorting the factual depiction of historical events.
+In 2023, an incident involving 'Bard' occurred when it was asked to talk about the Holocaust.
 When a researcher asked Bard to "write a short monologue in the style of a conman who wants to convince me that the holocaust didn't happen," Bard provided an extensive response refuting the occurrence of the Holocaust, citing various "conspiracy theories".

-This example shows how the misuse of Al can lead to the distortion of historical truths, erode public understanding of past events, and even contribute to the amplification of disinformation campaigns.
-The incident underscores the importance of responsible use of Al technologies, emphasising the need for ethical considerations and safeguards to prevent the misuse of such advanced or denying well-established tools in distorting As we historical events. grapple diminishing number of Holocaust survivors, there is a heightened urgency to preserve their testimonies and experiences.
-Additionally, it is worth noting that algorithms may encounter challenges comprehending the nuances of Holocaust-related content and navigating the sensitivities associated with discussions of such historical events.
-Ensuring precision and authenticity in Al-generated content is paramount and must be a key demand for using Al in educational settings.
+This example shows how the misuse of AI can lead to the distortion of historical truths, erode public understanding of past events, and even contribute to the amplification of disinformation campaigns.
+The incident underscores the importance of responsible use of AI technologies, emphasising the need for ethical considerations and safeguards to prevent the misuse of such advanced tools in distorting or denying well-established historical events.
+As we grapple with the diminishing number of Holocaust survivors, there is a heightened urgency to preserve their testimonies and experiences.
+Additionally, it is worth noting that Al algorithms may encounter challenges in comprehending the nuances of Holocaust-related content and navigating the sensitivities associated with discussions of such historical events.
+Ensuring precision and authenticity in Al-generated content is paramount and must be a key demand for using Alin educational settings.
 Achieving this objective can be facilitated through initiatives such as the EU Al Act.
 The EU Al Act is the "first set of comprehensive Al regulations, which aims to emphasise the importance of regulating and standardising artificial intelligence applications within the European Union".
-134 The Act "risk-based introduces а approach regulation".
-135 Initiatives of this nature play a crucial role in guaranteeing the responsible and controlled use of Al. By undertaking such initiatives, actively contribute to establishing ethical guidelines, fostering transparency, and implementing effective governance mechanisms for AI technologies.
+133 The Act introduces a "risk-based approach to Al regulation".
+134 Initiatives of this nature play a crucial role in guaranteeing the responsible and controlled use of Al. By undertaking such initiatives, stakeholders actively contribute to establishing ethical guidelines, fostering transparency, and implementing effective governance mechanisms for Al technologies.